 Wisniewski became interested in HIV as a subject after regularly attending AIDS Fund Philly’s monthly GayBINGO! events in Philadelphia, where she began to meet people living with the virus.
 What she learned at the events, which help raise money for local AIDS service organizations, helped dispel some of her misconceptions regarding HIV/AIDS.

-Below are some other images from the series.
-To view the rest and more of Wisniewski’s work, check out her site here.
+To view Wisniewski’s work, check out her site here.